rerobots/docs/index.md

 rerobots is not yet generally available.
 However, you can anonymously [try a sandbox](https://rerobots.net/sandbox).
-If you want early access, then [contact us](https://rerobots.net/contact) or [join the community on Discord](https://discord.gg/ur3jTyw).
+If you want early access, then
+[join the community on Discord](https://discord.gg/ur3jTyw).